-ENGL 1121 3 Credits Mythology & Ancient Legend
+ENGL 1121 Mythology & Ancient Legend

-This course is a study of the more important myths of classical literature with reference to the major archetypal patterns, as related to ways in which these have been transformed by various artists and authors. ((Prerequisites: Minimum reading and writing ASAP score of 27; or permission of instructor).
+A study of the more important myths of classical literature with reference to the major archetypal patterns, as related to ways in which these have been transformed by various artists and authors. ((Prerequisites: Minimum reading and writing ASAP score of 27; or permission of instructor).
 (3 C/3 lect, 0 lab).
 MNTC: Goal 2/Critical Thinking, Goal 6/Humanities - the Arts, Literature and Philosophy, Goal 8/Global Perspectives.

-ENGL 1125 3 Credits Women's Perspectives
+ENGL 1125 Women's Perspectives

-The focus of this course is on womenas autobiography as a genre.
+The focus of this course is on women a autobiography as a genre.
 Students will analyze autobiographical accounts of women from developing countries as well as the developed world that have used the various forms of autobiography to shape their own life stories and in doing so preserved their history and culture.
 This class is writing intensive.
 (Prerequisites: College level reading and writing skills).
 (3 C/3 lect, 0 lab).
 MNTC: Goal 2/Critical Thinking, Goal 6/Humanities - the Arts, Literature and Philosophy, Goal 8/Global Perspectives.

-ENGL 1150 3 Credits Introduction to Creative Writing
+ENGL 1150 Introduction to Creative Writing